-The group comes together every six to eight weeks in the Atkin Woolfe Room at the synagogue.
+The group meets on the third Thursday of the month in the Atkin-Woolfe Room at the synagogue.
 We meet over a cup of coffee (and homemade cake!) to discuss the current work in a relaxed and friendly atmosphere.
 New members are always welcome – you do not have to attend every meeting or read every book.

 The Bridge Group meets on Wednesday evenings at members’ homes

 The choir sings at services on the High Holy Days and, on request, for weddings, bar/bat mitzvahs and special occasions